 What is a Fibonacci Retracement in Trading?

-This great tool is widely used in forex trading, stock trading, and cryptocurrency markets.
+This powerful tool is widely used in forex, stock, and cryptocurrency markets.
 It helps traders determine entry points, stop-loss levels, and profit targets.
 The key retracement levels used in trading are 23.6%, 38.2%, 50%, 61.8%, and 78.6%.

-When a price moves in one direction and then starts retracing, traders use these levels to predict where it might reverse and continue its trend.
+When a price moves in one direction and then retraces, traders use these levels to predict where it might reverse and resume its trend.

 The Mathematics Behind Fibonacci Retracement